MikeHeaton/flame_gameFrame/README.md

   Summarises a move of the game in a general form.
 * GameRules
   Static methods for implementing the rules of the game.

+neuralmodel.py contains the neural model.
+It's written in tensorflow and can be made how you wish.
+Only add_network should need to be written, as the interface of the model with the outside world should be fixed.

+The other files have short methods to update to manage their exact interface with the game, these should be easy.
+Only ad

+Check out the example game files for details!

+# Training a game

+unsupervisedlearn.py is the script to train a neural network.

+config.py contains training parameters including number of iterations, batch sizes, etc.

+If you've written the template files correctly, this should all run.
+For first training make sure that learn_with_saved is False.
+For subsequent runs (retraining the same params) set learn_with_saved=True.